RyanBabij/ShogunCameraUnlock/README.md

 I have also included a Cheat Engine save in the repo.
 Just install cheat engine, load that save, link with the game exe, and you should be good to go.

-In the future I might attempt to also unlock the camera for Medieval Total War.
+There is also a version for Medieval Total War in my repo.

 ![Screenshot of enhanced camera](https://raw.githubusercontent.com/RyanBabij/ShogunCameraUnlock/refs/heads/main/sample-output.jpg)